Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Related Work

-Low-rank matrices are studied extensively within various ML problems~\citep{oymak2019generalization, low_rank_resnet, pmlr-v48-lii16, Povey2018}.
+In general, low-rank matrices are studied extensively in various ML applications~\citep{oymak2019generalization, low_rank_resnet, pmlr-v48-lii16, Povey2018}.
 The research on low displacement rank matrices (LDRMs) for ML is more narrow ~\citep{pmlr-v70-zhao17b, thomas2019learning, Lazzaro2020MatrixCF, NIPS2015851300ee, cheng2015, Kissel2023, qiu2024compute}.
-The application of Kronecker matrices in the context of PEFT is not new and has already been investigated in previous works~\citep{edalati2022krona, he2022parameter, mahabadi2021compacter}, but in all the above cases the constituent matrices in the Kronecker product have low rank.
-In this work, we impose no such condition, while keeping a fixed parameter budget.
-To the best of our knowledge, we are the first to systematically explore the effectiveness of different structured matrices and introduce LDRMs for PEFT, extending beyond previous works.
+Although Kronecker matrices (a class of LDRMs) have been explored in the context of LDRMs~\citep{edalati2022krona, he2022parameter, mahabadi2021compacter}, the constituent matrices in the Kronecker product have low rank even in these work.
+In this work, we use a fixed parameter budget but do not impose any rank-based condition.
+To the best of our knowledge, we are the first to systematically explore the effectiveness of different structured matrices and introduce LDRMs for parameter-efficient fine-tuning.